shrivatsahosabettu/MFModern/README.md

 # MFModern
-This is a Mainframe Modernization Repository and currently its private
+This is a Mainframe Modernization Repository.